SteeltoeOSS/Documentation/api/v4/logging/serilog-logger.md

 }
 ```

-> Please be aware this extension is provided in Steeltoe.Extensions.Logging.DynamicSerilogCore
+> Please be aware this extension is provided in Steeltoe.Logging.DynamicSerilogCore